Code-Institute-Submissions/CCC-MS1-2020---master/README.md

 BUGS
 Cork Coffee Club page.
 The form does not allow any input, the radio buttons and the sign-up button do not respond to any action.
 The bug was fixed by splitting the main content into two separate sections: one wiht the four text columns and the other with the form itself.

+Images only load onto the live webstie with the following path: assets/images/image.jpg.

 Website appears to work well in other browsers (i.e Google Chrome, Safari, Firefox)

 ## Deployment